kl2806/devfest-data-science-track/level_1.md

 5,10,15
 ```

-It is essentially equivalent to a spreadsheet that is like this:
+It's essentially the same as a spreadsheet that looks like this:

 |  A  |  B  |  C  |
 | :-: | :-: | :-: |
 |  1  |  2  |  3  |
 |  5  | 10  | 15  |

-The useful thing about CSV files is that it is an extremely common data format that data science tools utilize.
-Let's get started on writing out our CSV file!
+CSV files are one of the most commonly-used data formats by data science tools
+today.
+Let's get started writing out our CSV file!

     csv_file = open('weather_data.csv', 'w')